goalkeepers

-We also invite goalkeepers - players who play a key role in every field hockey team - to every summer camp of the Ziętara Hockey School.
-We know how unique and demanding their training needs are, so we have prepared a dedicated program for them, which supports both technical and mental development.
+We know how unique and demanding their training needs are, which is why we have prepared a dedicated programme for them that supports both technical and mental development.

-In this section we want to show what the work of a goalkeeper looks like at our camps and what opportunities for development await young adepts of this position.
-An individual approach, specialized training and the support of the best coaches guarantee that each goalkeeper will return from camp not only with new skills, but also with even more confidence and enthusiasm for the game.
+An individual approach, specialist training and support from the best coaches guarantee that every goalkeeper will return from the camp not only with new skills, but also with even greater confidence and enthusiasm for the game.

-Goalkeepers participate in the activities of their age group, taking part in all on-ice training and off-ice activities.
-In this way, they develop not only technical skills, but also integrate with the team and excellent cooperation on the ice.
+Goalkeepers participate in their age group's activities, taking part in all on-ice training sessions and off-ice activities.
+This allows them to develop not only their technical skills, but also to integrate with the team and develop excellent teamwork on the ice.

-In addition, there are special training classes for goalkeepers that are tailored to their unique needs and help develop key elements of their game.
+In addition, we have prepared special training sessions for goalkeepers, which are tailored to their unique needs and help develop key elements of their game.

-Each day, goalkeepers participate in special classes in an enclosed area of the rink, where they work for 30-45 minutes (depending on the camp and program) on:
+Every day, goalkeepers participate in special sessions in a closed area of the ice rink, where for 30–45 minutes (depending on the camp and programme) they work on:

 - skating technique,